Ocelot: Distribution and habitat

 The ocelot ranges from the southwestern United States to northern Argentina, up to an elevation of 3000 m.
-In the United States, it is found in Texas and Arizona, and is extirpated from Louisiana and Arkansas.
-Fossils of ocelots were found in Florida, specifically in the Reddick Fossil Site.
+In the United States, it occurs in Texas and Arizona, and is extirpated from Louisiana and Arkansas.
+Ocelots fossils were found in Florida.

 It inhabits tropical forests, thorn forests, mangrove swamps and savannas.
-A 2019 study in the Brazilian Amazon showed that it prefers habitats with good availability of prey and water, and tends to avoid other predators.
-It favors areas with dense forest cover and water sources, far from roads and human settlement, avoiding steep slopes and highly elevated areas due to lack of prey.
-In areas where ocelots coexist with larger predators such as cougars and humans, they may tune their active hours to avoid them, and seek dense cover to avoid competitors.
+In the Amazon rainforest, it prefers habitats with availability of prey and water, and tends to avoid other predators.
+It favors areas with dense forest cover and water sources, far from roads and human settlement, avoiding steep slopes and highly elevated areas.
+In areas where ocelots coexist with larger predators such as cougars and humans, they tune their active hours to avoid them, and seek dense cover to avoid competitors.
 It can adapt well to its surroundings; as such, factors other than the aforementioned are not significant in its choice of habitat.

 It shares a large part of its range with the jaguar, jaguarundi, margay, oncilla and cougar.